gordondzwilliams/gordondzwilliams.github.io/_pages/about.md

 Beyond research, I enjoy teaching and mentoring students in both field and laboratory settings.
 Fieldwork is one of my favorite parts of Earth Science: whether sampling brines in the high-altitude salt flats of the Andes, working with communities to assess water resources, or leading student field trips, I feel at my best when outdoors.

-I am currently a PhD candidate in the [Vengosh Lab](https://sites.nicholas.duke.edu/avnervengosh) at Duke University.
+I am currently a PhD candidate in the <a href="https://sites.nicholas.duke.edu/avnervengosh" target="_blank" rel="noopener">Vengosh Lab</a> at Duke University.

 </div>